ravindrakush11/RAG/README.md

-🔍 What is RAG (Retrieval-Augmented Generation)?
+## 🔍 What is RAG (Retrieval-Augmented Generation)?

-RAG combines information retrieval and language generation:
+**Retrieval-Augmented Generation (RAG)** is a powerful technique that enhances language model responses by combining **information retrieval** with **text generation**.

+### 🔧 How it works:

+1. **Document Retrieval**
-First, it retrieves relevant documents from a large corpus based on a query.
+   RAG first searches a large corpus to retrieve the most relevant documents based on the user's query.

+2. **Query Augmentation & Generation**
-Then, it augments the query with these documents and feeds them into a language model (like GPT, BERT, etc.) to generate a relevant and contextual response.
+   These retrieved documents are then combined with the original query and passed to a language model (e.g., GPT, BERT) to generate a context-aware and accurate response.

+### 🧠 Why use RAG?

-This approach is useful when you want your model to answer questions using up-to-date or external knowledge without retraining it.
+- Allows models to answer questions using **external or real-time knowledge**
+- **No need to retrain** the base language model on new data
+- Ideal for **open-domain QA**, **document-based chatbots**, and **knowledge-based systems**

+RAG enables smarter and more informed responses—perfect for scenarios where knowledge is vast, dynamic, or frequently updated.